City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Mobiilinutarkotti by default uses local user management via database.
 With environment variables, a single-tenant Microsoft Entra ID login is possible.
 Mobiilinutakortti uses SMS service by Telia, and email service by Amazon.

-Note that currently the backend keeps a small "database" in-memory.
+Note that currently for some services the backend keeps a small in-memory "database".
 Therefore it does not support multiple instances.
-Search for "multiple instances" to find the critical spots.
+See note about multiple instances in ./backend/README.md.

 ## Prerequisites